 4. California Towhee

-The California towhee (Melozone crissalis) is a medium-sized bird belonging to the family Passerellidae.
+The California towhee (Melozone crissalis) is a medium-sized bird from the family Passerellidae.

-It can be found in coastal regions of Oregon, California and Baja California Sur in Mexico.
+It can be found in the coastal regions of Oregon, California, and Baja California Sur in Mexico.

 This species has been subject to taxonomic debate – some authors place it within Fringillidae instead.

-The male Californian towhee are easily identified by their greyish brown plumage with black streaks on its back, tail and wings; while females have duller colors than males but still retain the same patterned feathering as them.
+The male Californian towhee is easily identified by its greyish-brown plumage with black streaks on its back, tail, and wings, while females have duller colors than males but still retain the same patterned feathering.

 Kingdom | Animalia |